stephen-openplacement/AzureDistributionBundle/quickstart.markdown

 9. Call `php app\console windowsazure:package` which creates two files into the `build` directory of your project.

 10. Deploy the `build\ServiceDefinition.cscfg` and `build\azure-1.cspkg` using the management console.
-If the Remote Desktop keys were generated successfully, add the certifcate file from `app\azure\Sf2.Web.pfx`.
+If the Remote Desktop keys were generated successfully, add the certifcate file from `app\azure\Sf2.Web.pfx` in the Certificate Tab.

 11. Import the contents of the "schema.sql" from vendor\azure\WindowsAzure\TaskDemoBundle\Resources\schema.sql into your SQL Azure database.